robdumitru/TestCases/README.md

 The user is not able to login.

 **Test Data:**
-- User: QATESTINGPROJECT
+- User: qatestingproject
-- Pass: GJA$FITWCSVO!IOV
+- Pass: hjA$FiTwcsVO!IOv

 _______________________________________________________________